-Silage is the process of preservation of chaffed green fodder in anaerobic condition (no air inside the pit/bank/ tube) by way of fermentation method.
+Silage is the process of preservation of chaffed green fodder in anaerobic condition (no air inside the pit / bank / tube) by way of fermentation method.

-The fodder should have good sugar content and required moisture to prepare good feeds as sugar is utilized in fermentation process to make lactic acid by microorganisms.
+In silage production for livestock, the fodder should have good sugar content and required moisture to prepare good feeds as sugar is utilized in fermentation process to make lactic acid by microorganisms.

 Cereal green fodder crops like maize, Napier, sugarcane tops are most suitable for making silage.